 The University's copyright policy is located in section 2.7 of the SHU Policy Manual.
-You can access the SHU Policy Manual by logging into MySHU – Documents ‐- and doing a search for Policy Manual.
+You can access the SHU Policy Manual by logging into MySHU and scrolling down to the very bottom of the page.
+There is a link to the Policy Manual in the footer area, next to "More Information."

 Very helpful video from the Copyright Clearance Center